yasuiniko/imPhy/README.md

 imPhy
 =

 Welcome! imPhy is a small [Python][python] and [R][r] pipeline for simulating, imputing, and analyzing phylogenetic trees.
 The main purpose of imPhy is to assess the effectiveness of methods imputing the positions of missing leaves in bifurcating trees.
 Effectiveness is measured by the distance between the original simulated trees and the imputed trees, using Robinson-Foulds and Billera-Holmes-Vogtmann (BHV) distances.
 Unless only a small number of trees are being imputed, it is recommended to run imPhy on a server.

-imPhy has many moving parts and will be developed very slowly, if at all, so this repository is intended as a proof of concept and record for other researchers who would like to implement a similar pipeline.
+imPhy's many moving parts makes it both powerful and buggy. and will be developed very slowly, if at all, so this repository is intended as a proof of concept and record for other researchers who would like to implement a similar pipeline.

 ---